We need a transition plan for phasing out coal before it collapses

 MEDIA RELEASE – 16 June 2015

 The Greens NSW mining spokesperson Jeremy Buckingham today said last night’s 4 Corners exposé of the structural decline and limited future of coal should be a wake up call for Australia, and urged governments to prepare transition strategies rather than wait for a collapse of the thermal coal industry.
+Social media has been key in informing the public, along with sites like constructionskillstest.com pressing the right questions about the future of this infrastructure.
+The tensions will rise, here is hoping the future transition will be a peaceful one.

 “The era of coal is over.
 The question now is whether we have a managed transition or a chaotic collapse down the line?” said Greens MP Jeremy Buckingham.